PacoReinaCampo/MPSoC-DV/lifecycle/tex/chapters/chapter2.md

 **Importance**: Hardware design standards ensure that all design activities are performed consistently and meet required quality and performance standards.

-## Validation and Verification Standards
+## VALIDATION AND VERIFICATION STANDARDS

 **Description**: Validation and verification (V&V) standards outline the processes and methodologies for validating and verifying that the hardware meets its specified requirements and performs as intended.